 | Week 6 | Full postpartum visit, contraception, ongoing concerns |

-- Heavy bleeding that soaks more than one pad per hour
+- Heavy bleeding soaking more than one pad per hour

 - Swelling, redness, or pain in your legs

-Asking your care team directly about their postpartum contact schedule puts you in control.
+Asking your provider about their postpartum follow-up schedule ahead of time can help you feel more supported and less caught off guard once baby arrives.
 You can also explore postpartum support types and find practical guidance on the Serenity Doula blog to help you navigate those early weeks with more confidence.

 Personalizing your birth journey with support